 Animal shelter Le Rêve d'Aby

 Though we all love seeing animals from all over the world, you can’t forget the farm animal classics.
-From graceful horses to adorable baby sheep, pay a visit to the animal shelter just outside of Brussels to see these everyday animals enjoying the natural comforts of the shelter.
+From graceful horses to adorable baby sheep, pay a visit to the animal shelter between Brussels and Namur to see these everyday animals enjoying the natural comforts of the shelter.

 Known for their annual Christmas event where the shelter opens up to visitors for a special event, Le Rêve d'Aby is a family friendly shelter to visit.
 Go give those animals some hugs!